-Each new week brings more stories about high-profile shootings, prompting the predictable impassioned debates between gun-control advocates and gun-rights defenders.
-I would like to weigh in on this conversation.
+It seems as if each new month brings yet another story about a high-profile shooting, prompting the predictable impassioned debates between gun-control advocates and gun-rights defenders.

-Over the past ten years or so, I have been doing research on aggression, and some of this research has found its way into popular media outlets ranging from so called “liberal rags” like the New York Times to conservative columns written by people like Jonah Goldberg.
+Over the past dozen years or so, I have been doing research on aggression, and some of this research has found its way into popular media outlets ranging from so called “liberal rags” like the New York Times and CNN to conservative columns written by people like Jonah Goldberg.
 Much of this coverage is sparked by the fact that my work is relevant to the very touchy subject of the role played by guns in American life.

-Individuals who have never actually read any of my papers confidently denounce my research as “junk science,” and I have been the target of criticism (and some not-so-thinly-veiled threats of violence!) from both the extreme right and left wings of the political spectrum by people who think that they know what my opinions about guns are.
-I have even seen allegations that my research has been funded by the anti-gun lobby in pursuit of its political goals, which, if true, means that I am owed a lot of money.
+Individuals who have never actually read any of my papers confidently denounce my research as “junk science,” and I have been the target of criticism (and some not-so-thinly-veiled threats of violence) from both the extreme right and left wings of the political spectrum by people who think that they know what my opinions about guns are.
+I have even seen allegations that my research has been funded by the anti-gun lobby in pursuit of its political goals, which, if true, means that someone owes me a lot of money.

 I am not a hunter, but I enjoyed any kind of target shooting when I was a kid and I took a marksmanship course as an adult, although I do not own a gun.
 In fact, I am one of the first to admit that shooting a gun is a lot of fun.
-I have been interviewed by publications such as Men’s Health Magazine and The Guardian (U.K.) about why men in particular get such a “bang” out of shooting guns, and I understand the biology behind this.
+I have been interviewed by publications such as Men’s Health Magazine and The Guardian about why men in particular get such a “bang” out of shooting guns, and I understand the biology behind this.
 In 2006, I published an article in Psychological Science with one of my students and one of my colleagues in which we demonstrated that men do in fact get a testosterone rush just from handling a gun and that this can be easily translated into an impulse toward aggressive behavior.

 Let’s quickly review some of the other things that we know.
 Psychologists long ago identified something called the weapons effect; in a nutshell, the sight and feel of a weapon can serve as a cue and trigger for violence in men.
 However, I will admit that this is most true for men who are not accustomed to thinking about guns as recreational objects, since seeing a hunting rifle does not prime aggressive thoughts in hunters the way it does in nonhunters.

 Do I believe that owning a gun will sometimes protect good people from bad people?
 Yes, of course.
 There will be times when the “bad guy” gets what is coming to him because a homeowner has a gun.
 However, data from the Center for Disease Control (CDC) indicate that this is offset by the fact that gun owners are 2.7 times more likely to be murdered (usually by someone they know) than people who do not own guns and that they are FIVE TIMES more likely to commit suicide than non gun-owners.